 USAA may be an attractive option for members of the military, but make sure to consider the lender’s benefits and drawbacks before signing up.

-- Flexible loan terms: Terms range from 12 to 48 months, giving you a large selection of potential repayment terms — just note that you’ll have to borrow $5,000 in order to qualify for the 48-month term.
+- Flexible loan terms: Terms range from 12 to 84 months, giving you a large selection of potential repayment terms — just note that you’ll have to borrow more to qualify for the longer terms.

-- Excellent customer service: USAA earns top marks from J.D.
+- Excellent customer service: USAA earns high marks from J.D.
 Power for its customer service, meaning you’ll likely have a smooth experience with the lender from application through repayment.

 - Membership required: You must be affiliated with the military in order to join USAA.

 - Higher loan amounts required for longer terms: For example, a one-year term has a $2,500 minimum, but a five-year term has a $10,000 minimum.

 USAA offers personal loans that range from $2,500 to $20,000, with repayment terms from one to seven years — but note that terms longer than three years require you to borrow more money:

 Fixed-rate loans from this bank range from 7.24 percent up to 17.65 percent, depending on term length and creditworthiness.
 These interest rates are based on a 0.25 percent reduction for automatic payments.

 After a borrower is approved for a loan, USAA Bank typically deposits the money within 24 hours.

 One of the perks of getting a loan through USAA as a member is that the bank charges very few fees.
 There are no application or origination fees, and the lender doesn’t impose a penalty for paying your loan off early.